 Children are More than Test Scores is a blog run by teacher Jesse Turner, called the “Walking Man” due to his passionate trekking for children from Connecticut to Washington, DC in 2011, and for a myriad of other activist activities fighting for public schools.
 He is for those who are against No Child Left Behind and Race to the top and it is truly worth hearing him out.

 Class Size Matters: A nonpartisan, nonprofit Clearinghouse for information on the proven benefits of smaller classes advocates for class size reduction in New York City, and the website provides information for all school districts.
 It is a non-profit, non-partisan organization “that provides information on the benefits of class size reduction to parents, teachers, and concerned citizens.”
-Executive Director, Leonie Haimson, has received numerous awards and has been presented in the media discussing this and other important issues relating to school reform.
-More recently the website has addressed the serious student privacy issues surrounding inBloom.
+Executive Director Leonie Haimson has received numerous awards and has been presented in the media discussing this and other important issues relating to school reform.
+The website has recently addressed the serious student privacy issues surrounding inBloom.

 Fair Test: The National Center for Fair and Open Testing provides updated information concerning testing and educational issues.
-Special emphasis is placed on “eliminating the racial, class, gender, and cultural barriers to equal opportunity posed by standardized tests, and preventing their damage to the quality of education.”
-The testing concerns focus on technical assistance and advocacy on testing.
-The focus on technical assistance and advocacy on testing covers K-12, university admissions, and employment tests.
+Special emphasis is placed on “eliminating the racial, class, gender, and cultural barriers to equal opportunity posed by standardized tests and preventing their damage to the quality of education.”
+The testing concerns focus on technical assistance and advocacy, covering K-12, university admissions, and employment tests.

 Opt Out Orlando works to assist parents in Florida to opt their children out of harmful high-stakes tests.
 The blogging on this site is excellent and full of valuable information.
-While it is an important website for Florida, it provides insight into the testing problems around the country.
+While it is an essential website for Florida, it provides insight into the testing problems around the country.
 I like that they advocate for “multiple measures.”
-Here is the description of Opt Out Orlando taken from their site: “Opt Out Orlando advocates for multiple measures of authentic assessments, such as a portfolio, non-high stakes standardized tests (Iowa Test of Basic Standards (ITBS) or the Stanford Achievement Test(SAT10)), which are used to inform teachers’ instruction of their students and which do not result in punitive consequences for students, teachers and schools.
-Formal and informal, teacher-designed classroom assessments provide the best indicators of children’s progress, growth and mastery of concepts and skills.
-Opt Out Orlando rejects high stakes testing as meaningless and detrimental to the development of a creative, nurturing and supportive learning environment.”
+Here is the description of Opt Out Orlando taken from their site: “Opt Out Orlando advocates for multiple measures of authentic assessments, such as a portfolio, non-high stakes standardized tests (Iowa Test of Basic Standards (ITBS) or the Stanford Achievement Test(SAT10)), which are used to inform teachers’ instruction of their students and which do not result in punitive consequences for students, teachers, and schools.
+Formal and informal, teacher-designed classroom assessments provide the best indicators of children’s progress, growth, and mastery of concepts and skills.
+Opt-Out Orlando rejects high stakes testing as meaningless and detrimental to developing a creative, nurturing, and supportive learning environment.”

 United Opt Out National is a movement to end corporate education reform.
 Tired of watching your child be repeatedly tested?
-Sick of seeing high-stakes testing close public schools and destroy the careers of teachers?
+Are you sick of seeing high-stakes testing close public schools and destroy the careers of teachers?
 The goal is to encourage parents and educators to “opt out of high stakes testing and resist all market-based reforms seeking to privatize and destroy public education.”
 The organization provides a “Back to School Protest Pack” and additional resources.
 There are also “Opt Out Guides by State.”
-Check to see what your state is doing and how you can help with this important effort.
+Check to see what your state is doing and how you can help with this critical effort.
+I’m not sure if states have continued this.

 Reports